jrnold/r4ds-exercise-solutions/docs/model-building.md

 3. Extract the diamonds that have very high and very low residuals.
 Is there anything unusual about these diamonds?
 Are the particularly bad or good, or do you think these are pricing errors?

-This was already covered in the text.
+This was already discussed in the text.
 I don't see anything either.

 4. Does the final model, `mod_diamonds2`, do a good job of predicting diamond prices?
 Would you trust it to tell you how much to spend if you were buying a diamond?